2026 Men's Rugby League World Cup

 The 2026 Men's Rugby League World Cup will be the seventeenth staging of the Rugby League World Cup, and will be one of three major tournaments part of the 2026 Rugby League World Cup.

 The competition was to be held in October and November 2025, but was moved to 2026 following the withdrawal of France as the host nation.
 The competition will run in parallel with the women's and wheelchair tournaments.

+Format

-Due to the rescheduling, the competition will feature 10 teams, reduced from 16.
+Due to the rescheduling, the competition will feature 10 teams, similar to the 1995 and 2008 editions, reduced from 16.
 This was done partly to aid in the late rescheduling of the tournament, but also to boost commercial appeal of the tournament aimed criticism of blowout scorelines in the early stages of the 2021 World Cup.

 Host selection

 The International Rugby League (IRL) originally decided in 2016 to have the tournaments hosted in the United States and Canada.
 In December 2019 however, the IRL withdrew the hosting rights due to the promoters, Moore Sports International, being unable to guarantee the staging of the tournaments.

 After re-opening the bidding to host the tournaments, the IRL awarded the hosting rights to France.
 On 15 May 2023, the France 2025 organising committee was forced to withdraw from hosting the tournament, due to financial concerns from the new French government elected in May 2022.